deepankar14693/reactnative-auth0/readme.md

 # AUTHENTICATE REACT-NATIVE APPLICATION WITH AUTH0

   This is a short and simple application for authenticating users in react native.
+You'll get token back whic you can pass to the server for authorizing the user.
 Just follow below steps :

    - signup on auth0